MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1903.md

 - **DecisionMediaCenter_RS5**  The total number of objects of this type present on this device.
 - **DecisionMediaCenter_TH1**  The total number of objects of this type present on this device.
 - **DecisionMediaCenter_TH2**  The total number of objects of this type present on this device.
 - **DecisionSModeState_19H1**  The total number of objects of this type present on this device.
 - **DecisionSModeState_20H1**  The total number of objects of this type present on this device.
 - **DecisionSModeState_20H1Setup**  The total number of objects of this type present on this device.
 - **DecisionSModeState_21H1**  The total number of objects of this type present on this device.
+- **DecisionSModeState_21H2**  The total number of objects of this type present on this device.
+- **DecisionSModeState_21H2Setup**  The total number of objects of this type present on this device.
 - **DecisionSModeState_RS1**  The total number of objects of this type present on this device.
 - **DecisionSModeState_RS2**  The total number of objects of this type present on this device.
 - **DecisionSModeState_RS3**  The total number of objects of this type present on this device.
 - **DecisionSModeState_RS4**  The total number of objects of this type present on this device.
 - **DecisionSModeState_RS5**  The total number of objects of this type present on this device.
 - **DecisionSModeState_TH1**  The total number of objects of this type present on this device.
 - **DecisionSModeState_TH2**  The total number of objects of this type present on this device.
 - **DecisionSystemBios_19ASetup**  The total number of objects of this type present on this device.
 - **DecisionSystemBios_19H1**  The total number of objects of this type present on this device.
 - **DecisionSystemBios_19H1Setup**  The total number of objects of this type present on this device.